James P. Leary: Early life and family

 Leary graduated in 1968 from Rice Lake High School, where he played tackle for the 1966 Heart o' North championship football team and competed in the state wrestling tournament.

 While in high school, he spent a year at Scotch College in Melbourne, Australia.
 He played loose forward on the rugby team, which won the premiership of Victoria.

 His parents and paternal grandparents were journalists, all graduates of the Columbia University School of Journalism, as was his brother Mike, the first third-generation graduate of the school.
 His father, Warren D Leary Jr., was editor and publisher of the weekly Rice Lake Chronotype, succeeding his grandfather, Warren D Leary, who also served a term in the Wisconsin legislature.

 His brother, Mike Leary, was the editor of the San Antonio Express-News, and while at the Philadelphia Inquirer, directed and edited a series on school violence that won the 2012 Pulitzer Prize for public service.

 Career

 Leary received his B.A. in literature from the University of Notre Dame in 1972.
 In 1973, he earned his M.A. in folklore from the University of North Carolina.
-Leary earned his PhD in folklore and American studies from Indiana University in 1977.
+Leary earned his PhD in folklore and American studies from Indiana University Bloomington in 1977.
 His research focuses on the folklore of the Upper Midwest, especially Scandinavian Americans, indigenous and immigrant people, and rural and working-class peoples.
 Leary teaches at the University of Wisconsin–Madison in the Scandinavian Studies Department and the Department of Comparative Literature and Folklore Studies.
 In 2012, he was a Fulbright Scholar in Iceland.

 From 1999 to 2009, Leary served as the Director of the Folklore Program (now the Department of Comparative Literature and Folklore Studies) at the University of Wisconsin–Madison.
 He also co-founded, with Joseph C. Salmons, the Center for the Study of Upper Midwestern Cultures.